WHYAMERICASUCKS.COM

 AP's January 2025 reporting made the tension explicit: one of Wiles's hardest tasks as chief of staff would be managing the pressure campaign from lobbyists, allies, and special interests trying to reach Trump.
 AP described her as a former lobbyist now asked to police the same kind of access economy she once knew from the inside.

-That matters because the corruption risk is structural.
-The question is not only what any one lobbyist asks for.
-It is what happens when the official controlling access is fluent in the methods, incentives, and players of the influence market herself.
+The corruption risk is structural: the official controlling access is fluent in the methods, incentives, and players of the influence market herself.

 Even the impersonation scandal showed how valuable her network had become